 The next two responsibilities are given in the book of Hebrews.

 Responsibility #3: To obey them (Hebrews 13:17).
 The third responsibility is that of obedience.
 Obey means “to be persuaded, or to listen to.”
 It speaks of an obedience that is the result of confidence.
-It is not speaking of a cultic allegiance to a man simply because of his position, but rather to obedience that stems from confidence in a man’s ability to lead in the right direction.
+It is not speaking of cultic allegiance to a man simply because of his position, but rather to obedience that stems from confidence in a man’s ability to lead according to Scripture.
 Chrysostom wrote, “Anarchy then is an evil, and a cause of ruin, but no less an evil also is the disobedience to rulers.
 For it comes again to the same.
 For a people not obeying a ruler, is like one which has none; and perhaps even worse.”
 Leaders are accountable to God for how they lead His sheep.
 To the extent that they love God and lead an exemplary life they should be followed.

 Responsibility #4: To submit to them (Hebrews 13:17).
 Submission and obedience go hand in hand.
 Full obedience requires submission of the heart.
 Submit means “to yield under or surrender.”
 Believers are called to cheerfully rank themselves under their leaders because of the serious responsibility to watch over souls.
 To keep watch means “to keep oneself awake.”
 It implies that leaders are watching and guarding at all times.
 Be on guard for yourselves and for all the flock (Acts 20:28) was the apostle’s exhortation to the elders in Ephesus.
 Leaders stand in a watchtower position—always alert for soul dangers.
 Like the Coast Guard watches for storms, or an air traffic controller for potential jet collisions, church leaders need to be aware of the subtle errors that sneak into the church so they can warn God’s people of potential danger.
 This type of watchfulness demands tireless effort.
 The church body is to submit to leadership for their own spiritual welfare.
 When this takes place, shepherding is a joy.